hpi-schul-cloud/schulcloud-server/README.md

 2. run `npm start`
 3. run `npm run setup`

+Be sure to open port 8080 to use the Linkservice directly by open schulcloud/link/[shortcode] links.

 ## Run with Debug in Visual Studio Code

 #Change in launch.json